Spring sale until March 31 For new clients only

 Level 1: Reaction

 Once learners complete your course, assess their reactions.
-Have them fill out a survey, asking questions such as:
+Have them complete a survey or conduct interviews, asking questions to assess engagement, relevance, and commitment to applying the training in the workplace:

 • How satisfied are you with the training experience?